-After the destruction associated with the activities during the Second World War, the Górka Palace fell into almost complete ruin.
-Fortunately, the inner courtyard with the arcaded cloister survived essentially intact.
-The intricately made renaissance portal of the entrance gate from 1548 also escaped from the war turmoil, as did the interior organization of the ground floor.
-The rest of the palace was reconstructed on the basis of a drawing by Julius von Minutoli (1804-1860), which is why the features of the Renaissance magnate building were lost.
+After the damage caused by the Second World War, the Górka Palace almost completely fell into ruin.
+Fortunately, some of its parts remained intact, including the internal courtyard with an arcaded gallery, the elaborate Renaissance portal of the entrance gate from 1548, and the layout of the ground floor.
+The remaining part of the palace was reconstructed based on a drawing by Julius von Minutoli (1804-1860), which is why the building lost the features of the Renaissance magnate residence.

 Nasza strona internetowa używa plików cookies (tzw. ciasteczka) w celach statystycznych, reklamowych oraz funkcjonalnych.
 Dzięki nim możemy indywidualnie dostosować stronę do twoich potrzeb.
 Każdy może zaakceptować pliki cookies albo ma możliwość wyłączenia ich w przeglądarce, dzięki czemu nie będą zbierane żadne informacje.
 Dowiedz się więcej jak je wyłączyć.
 OK, Rozumiem